opticfluorine/sovereign/docs/manual/developers/ecs/adding_components.md

    `DoSynchronize(IPersistenceProvider)` method to call `SynchronizeComponent` with the newly added `StructBuffer` and add/modify/delete queries.
 6. Update `SqliteRetrieveEntityQuery` and `SqliteRetrieveRangeQuery` to retrieve the new component when fetching entities from the database.
+For components which may be held by template entities, also update `SqliteRetrieveAllTemplatesQuery`.
 7. Update `EntityProcessor` to process the new component from the `EntityWithComponents` by adding a new `ProcessX(IDataReader, IEntityBuilder)` method (where `X` is the component name) and calling it from the